emmajanedrews/base-template/_posts/2017-02-06-us-housing-market-is-moving-into-buy-territory.md

 The majority of the country is strongly in buy territory.
 Buying a home makes sense socially and financially, as rents are predicted to increase substantially in the next year.
 Protect yourself from rising rents by locking in your housing cost with a mortgage payment now.

-**To Find Out More About the Study:**&nbsp;The BH&J Index and other FAU real estate activities are sponsored by Investments Limited of Boca Raton.
-The BH&J Index is published quarterly and is available online at&nbsp;[http://business.fau.edu/buyvsrent](http://business.fau.edu/buyvsrent).
+**To Find Out More About the Study:** The BH&J Index and other FAU real estate activities are sponsored by Investments Limited of Boca Raton.
+The BH&J Index is published quarterly and is available online at [http://business.fau.edu/buyvsrent](http://business.fau.edu/buyvsrent).